Singh-Lab/dSPRINT/docs/01_download_data.md

 module avail ncbi-blast
 ```

-you *should* see a list of modules that, when loaded, will allow you access to BLAST binaries and database
+you *should* see a list of modules that, when loaded, will allow you access to BLAST binaries and databases.
-This should give you a list of modules that will bring BLAST and it's associated binaries and databases into your path.

-On my cluster, I see the output:
+On my test cluster, I see the output:

 ```
 --------------/tigress/MOLBIO/Modules/modulefiles-rhel7-----------------------